-San Diego Blood Bank's Cell Therapy Program serves as a public cord blood bank in California and has cord blood collection agreements in place with Scripps Health, Navy Balboa, UC Davis and Sutter Memorial Hospitals for cord blood collections in the greater San Diego and Sacramento regions.
+San Diego Blood Bank's Cord Blood Banking Program serves as a public cord blood bank in California and has cord blood collection agreements in place with Scripps Memorial Hospital La Jolla, Scripps Mercy Hospital San Diego, UC Davis Medical Center, and Kaiser Permanente Roseville Medical Center.

 In the past, when a baby was born the umbilical cord was discarded as medical waste.
 Medical research has since shown that cord blood is a rich source of life-saving stem cells that can be used to treat serious health problems in patients.
 Now blood from the umbilical cord is collected after a baby's birth and donated to a public cord blood bank like the one at the San Diego Blood Bank.
 That cord blood can help someone with a life-threatening disease.

 Cord blood collection is a safe and non-invasive process.
 If a woman chooses to donate umbilical cord blood, labor and delivery is not affected.
 No blood is taken from the baby or the mother, only from the umbilical cord after the baby is born.
-After the cord blood is collected, it is stored in the Cell Therapy Center at San Diego Blood Bank's headquarters and made available through the National Marrow Donor Program (NMDP) cord blood registry for life-saving transplantation in patients.
+After the cord blood is collected, it is stored at the San Diego Blood Bank and made available through the National Marrow Donor Program® (NMDP), Be The Match Registry®, for lifesaving transplantation in patients.

 When a patient needs a transplant, his or her doctor will search the NMDP registry for a matching cord blood unit or adult marrow donor.
 If a cord blood unit is found to be the best choice, the cord blood is infused into the patient’s blood where the healthy cord blood stem cells replace the patient's damaged bone marrow stem cells, restoring the patient's immune system to protect them from life threatening infections.